Vinitra Swamy

 2023

-Ripple: Concept-Based Interpretation for Raw Time Series (AAAI 2023)
+RIPPLE: Concept-Based Interpretation for Raw Time Series (AAAI 2023)

 Mohammad Asadi, Vinitra Swamy, Jibril Frej, Julien Vignoud, Mirko Marras, Tanja Käser